ummjevel/Generative-AI-for-beginners-dotnet/04-Practical.NETGenAISamples/readme.md

 ![Image demonstrating the Azure Application Insights in eShopLite](./images/app-insights-eshoplite.png)

+As Telemetry is essential to understand the user's behavior and improve services, we introduce Azure Application Insights to monitor the application's performance and user interactions.

 Application Insights provides a comprehensive set of telemetry data, helping us to understand how our services are performing, and how users are interacting with the application and cloud usage.

+In the image, we can see the Application Insights dashboard, providing how the services are performing, for example, the calls for our Database, number of requests, and the response time.

-> 💡 **Pro Tip**: For more information on eShopLite with Semantic Search, look at the repository to learn more: https://github.com/Azure-Samples/eShopLite-SemanticSearch/
+> 💡 **Pro Tip**: For more information on eShopLite with Semantic Search, look at the repository to learn more: https://aka.ms/netaieshoplitesemanticsearch

 ### eShopLite with Realtime Analysis